 Under the T nonimmigrant regulations that were in effect before the adjustment regulations, a proper filing for adjustment of status must have been made within the 90 days preceding the third anniversary of the approval of the T nonimmigrant status.
-8 CFR 214.11(p)(2) (2002).
+8 CFR 214.11(p)(2) (2008).
 Those T nonimmigrants who properly filed for adjustment of status in accordance with the previous regulations, even though they had accrued less than three years in T nonimmigrant status, will have the Form I-485 adjudicated.
 Based on the proper filing made under old 8 CFR 214.11(p)(2), these applicants are considered to continue in T nonimmigrant status until a final decision is made on the application for adjustment of status.
-Because these T nonimmigrants filed their adjustment of status applications prior to the promulgation of the T adjustment regulations, adjudicators may need to send a Request For Evidence to request evidence required by the adjustment regulation.
-8 CFR 245.23(e)
+Because these T nonimmigrants filed their applications for adjustment of status prior to the adjustment regulations, adjudicators may need to send a Request For Evidence (RFE) to request evidence required by the adjustment regulation.

-Apart from those T nonimmigrants who filed in accordance with the filing instructions in the previous version of 8 CFR 214.11(p)(2) (2002), USCIS will not accept early filings for adjustment of status from principal T nonimmigrants with less than three years in T nonimmigrant status (except for those adjustment of status applications based on the exception at 8 CFR 245.23(a)(3) allowing for filing before three years in T nonimmigrant status because an investigation or prosecution is complete).
-Any Form I-485 filed before the principal T nonimmigrant accrues three years in T nonimmigrant status (other than the exception) will be rejected as untimely filed.
+Apart from those T nonimmigrants who filed in accordance with the filing instructions in old 8 CFR 214.11(p)(2) (2008), USCIS will not accept early filings for adjustment of status from principal T nonimmigrants with less than three years in T nonimmigrant status (except for those adjustment of status applications based on the exception at 8 CFR 245.23(a)(3) allowing for filing before three years in T nonimmigrant status because an investigation or prosecution is complete).
+Any Form I-485 that is filed prior to the principal T nonimmigrant accruing three years in T nonimmigrant status (other than the exception) will be rejected as untimely filed.